justinlime/RapidUND/README.md

 If the node is stuck "Dialing peer address" for more than 10 minutes, then run the script once again.

-If you have SELinux installed it may block the und.service file for the daemon.
+If you have `SELinux` active installed it may block the `und.service` file for the daemon.

 If you are importing a current Validator, stop both this node, and your original node, then replace the `node_key.json` and `priv_validator_key.json` in `$HOME/.und_mainchain/config` with your original keys, then start this new node again.